 Cook Children's Health Foundation was recognized as a "High Performer" by the Association of Health.

 As one of the fastest growing areas in the United States, Cook Children's is continually looking ahead to meet the needs of a very diverse population.
 We've led off our vision with the addition of a new 7-story wing to our medical center campus.
 We also added a new emergency department with the latest technology medicine has to offer.
-In addition we are continuing to expand our health care system, adding additional primary care locations, specialty services, neighborhood clinics, home health locations and service area, telemedicine, virtual visits, research programs, urgent care centers, emergency and transport services.
+In addition we are continuing to expand our health care system, adding additional primary care locations, specialty services, neighborhood clinics, home health locations and service areas, telemedicine, virtual visits, research programs, urgent care centers, emergency and transport services.

 As the communites we serve continue to grow, we are committed to being there for parents and children every inch of the way.